 - Research and development in renewable energy

 The Finnish government is supporting research and development in clean technologies.
 The government has sent up research institutes in the country and has supplied the resources needed to realize the sustainable energy dream.
-More so, relevant ministries in the country are supporting are committed towards this project.
+More so, relevant ministries in the country are supporting are committed to this project.

 The state is also aiding the private sector concerned with the development and deployment of renewable energy technologies.